danmasta/ghost-gcs-adapter/README.md

 `ghost` | Defer to ghost's [`getUniqueSecureFilePath`](https://github.com/TryGhost/Ghost-Storage-Base/blob/5dbd3825845c2de36f2d5bc57a20235deb80f0e4/BaseStorage.js#L43) method | `logo-1a2b3c4d5e6f7890.png`
 `custom` | Use custom user defined template | `[hash][random][ext]`

-When the `filename` option is set to `custom`, it will use the `template` option and interpolate values from the file object properties plus a couple extra names.
+When the `filename` option is set to `custom`, it will use the `template` option and interpolate values from the file object properties plus a couple extra fields.
 The available fields are:

 #### Images and Media:
 ```js